edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process-vs-out-of-process.md

 Which one to use is really up to your preference.
 I will however point some differences:

 - When using out-of-process you can keep the configuration code for your HttpMockServer more cleanly separated from your tests.
-This however comes at the cost of creating one or more `Startup` classes for your tests.
+This however comes at the cost of creating a `Startup` class for your tests.

 - If you require more complex configuration for `HttpMockServer` you should use the out-of-process mocking because it gives you access to the full power of `asp.net` when configuring the server.

 - When using in-process mocking you HAVE to know if the outgoing request you are mocking is going to be performed by a basic, named or typed instance of the `HttpClient` as each one requires a different kind of mocking.
 If you are using out-of-process you don't have to care about that.